Testspieler09/focus_timer/README.md

 ### Add your own sound

-To add your own sound change line 179.
+To add your own sound change line 174.
 Should work with any audio file, but if not convert it to a different typ.
 The default file is `sound.mp3`.
 ```python
 playsound("<FILENAME>.<EXTENSION>", False)
 ```
+Otherwise you could also just add your file to the directory and name it `sound.mp3`, but remember to delete or rename the default one.
+To give credit the sound is published by [Alex Jauk](https://pixabay.com/de/users/alex_jauk-16800354/).

 ## Planed features